Ante Starčević: Assessment

 The term "Slavoserbianism" did not refer to the Serbs as a nation, but persons and groups that were "politically servile".
-The misinterpretation of Starčević's views by the Pure Party of Rights, which split off from Starčević's Party of Rights and was led by Josip Frank, and later by the Ustaše movement, incorrectly implied that Starčević was anti-Serb.
+The misinterpretation of Starčević's views by the Pure Party of Rights, which split off from Starčević's Party of Rights and was led by Josip Frank, and later by the Ustasha movement, incorrectly implied that Starčević was anti-Serb.
 Starčević used the terms "breed" and "unclean blood" for "Slavoserbs", for which some labeled him a racist.
 However, he applied the term based on what he perceived as anti-Croatian actions, rather than someone's ethnic origin.
 The Croatian-Jewish historian Mirjana Gross writes that Starčević's ideology "did not allow biological racism".
 The historian Nevenko Bartulin writes that Starčević's views on race were "confused and contradictory because they were in theoretical opposition to his idea of a civic Croatian state", although his "recourse to racial ideas and language is significant to [the] discussion on the development of racial theory in late nineteenth-century Croatia".
-He introduced the idea of non-Slav and Vlach origin of most Serbs in Croatia and Bosnia, and Croat blood origin of the Bosnian Muslims, which became a key component of Ustaše racial ideology.
+He introduced the idea of non-Slav and Vlach origin of most Serbs in Croatia and Bosnia, and Croat blood origin of the Bosnian Muslims, which became a key component of Ustasha racial ideology.
 However, he did not argue that Croats were racially superior to other groups but that they were an "exceptional and unique" people.
 The historian Ivo Goldstein wrote that those who allege Starčević's racism and anti-Serbianism either falsify or distort his ideological positions.
 Goldstein also wrote that in modern political terms, Starčević would probably be a kind of progressive or liberal.

 According to the historian Sabrina P. Ramet, Starčević "was interested in building up a state of equal citizens (a “citizens' state”) and not in constructing an exclusivist ideology on the basis of either national or religious homogeneity".
 According to the historian Jozo Tomasevich: "Despite his many exaggerations, inconsistencies, and gross mistakes of fact, Starčević was by far the most important political thinker and ideologist in Croatia during the second half of the nineteenth century".
 He also wrote that "with respect to both independence and anti-Serbianism, the Ustashas cannot be taken as the heirs to Starčević's ideology."
-Goldstein writes that the Ustaše tried to portray Starčević as their forerunner and founder, but were completely different from Starčević, and writes: "The NDH had nothing to do with Croatian political traditions or previous political conceptions (not even those of Ante Starčević).
+Goldstein writes that the Ustashas tried to portray Starčević as their forerunner and founder, but were completely different from Starčević, and writes: "The NDH had nothing to do with Croatian political traditions or previous political conceptions (not even those of Ante Starčević).
 There is a huge difference between Ante Starčević and Ante Pavelić, in fact an abyss, in every sense."
-According to writer and journalist Marcus Tanner, Starčević was "grossly misinterpreted" by those that later claimed to be his followers, and that it is "hard to imagine him bestowing approval on Pavelić’s Nazi puppet state".
+According to writer and journalist Marcus Tanner, Starčević was "grossly misinterpreted" by those that later claimed to be his followers, and that it is "hard to imagine him bestowing approval on Pavelić's Nazi puppet state".
 The historian Sabrina P. Ramet echoes this reflection.